soderstromkr/geo-address/README.md

 ```
 [Authors] Address;
 ```
-But it should find addresses and other named locations in the Address column.
+* It also find addresses and other named locations in the Address column, but won't be able to calculate aggregation metrics without x in [x] y;
-Geocoding is done with the geopy package (More info below).
+* Geocoding is done with the geopy package (More info below).
 ## More functionality
 - distance measurements between addresses and to a point of origin
 ## Important info